 3. Place de la Bourse et Le miroir d’eau

 One of Bordeaux’s most famous sites, and one France’s most magnificent squares, the Place de la Bourse, constructed from 1730-1775, is stunning.
 In front of it is a newer addition to Bordeaux’s cityscape, Le miroir d’eau (Water Mirror), the world’s largest reflecting pool, installed in 2006.
-The two are an especially magnificent site when lit up after sundown.
+The two are an especially magnificent sight when lit up after sundown.

 This video visit of the Place de la Bourse and Le miroir d’eau is one of the few on this list where I would suggest leaving the volume on to feel as if you’re actually there.
 You’ll hear ambient sounds as you take sights of everyday life, including people frolicking in Le miroir d’eau.